impactorbitco/handbook-main/content/ims/policies/HR/Morale Events Policy.md

 For questions or clarification regarding this policy, employees should contact the HR department.

-This Morale Events Policy is effective as of [insert date] and applies to all morale events organized and conducted by Green Orbit Digital from this date onwards.
+This Morale Events Policy is effective as of [insert date] and applies to all morale events organized and conducted by Impact Orbit Creative Group from this date onwards.